mcclatchy/mcp-performance/README.md

 ## MCP Server

 This project can also be run as a standalone MCP server.
-This is useful for developers who want to use this tool with other MCP clients, such as [mcp-inspector](https://modelcontextprotocol.io/docs/tools/inspector), or other LLM clients like Claude.
-When configuring for those clients use the following command and arguments:
+This is useful for developers who want to use this tool with other MCP clients, such as [mcp-inspector](https://modelcontextprotocol.to/docs/tools/inspector), or other LLM clients like Claude.
+To run the server for these clients, use the following command:

 ```
 npx github:mcclatchy/mcp-performance
 ```

+For local development and testing with the Gemini CLI, please refer to the "Local Development" section and use `npm start`.

-*Note: you do not need to use this command if using Gemini CLI.*
+*Note: you do not need to use the `npx` command if using Gemini CLI.*

 ## Local Development